ronoaldo/mercurio/README.md

 This will open a shell with `root` privileges so you can debug the game server.

+### Running with Podman (Experimental)

+Podman can be used for development instead of Docker, but this is currently experimental.
+To get started, make sure you have a recent version of Podman and use the files env-configmap.dev.yaml and mercurio.yaml to launch the server.

+A make target is also available:

+    make run-with-podman

 ### Troubheshooting

 Sometimes you may run into permission issues.
 I'm not sure why/how to fix